netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

 The Ingress Citrix ADC can send the revocation status of a server certificate to a client, at the time of the SSL handshake, after validating the certificate status from an OCSP responder.
 The revocation status of a server certificate is “stapled” to the response the appliance sends to the client as part of the SSL handshake.
 For more information on Citrix ADC implementation of CRL and OCSP reports, see [OCSP stapling](https://docs.citrix.com/en-us/citrix-adc/12-1/ssl/ssl-11-1-ocsp-stapling-solution.html).

-To use the OCSP stapling feature, you can enable it using SSL profile with the following ingress annotation:
+To use the OCSP stapling feature, you can enable it using an SSL profile with the following ingress annotation:

     ingress.citrix.com/frontend-sslprofile: '{"ocspStapling":"ENABLED"}'

 >**IMPORTANT:**
 >To use OCSP stapling you must add an OCSP responder on the Citrix ADC appliance.

-## Set Client Authentication to Mandatory
+## Set Client authentication to mandatory

 Using the annotations for SSL profiles, you can enable client authentication, the Ingress Citrix ADC appliance asks for the client certificate during the SSL handshake.